Going solo with EF Ultimate Break

 Jane: One stop on the Australia tour is Coffs Harbour, and I remember all of us thought it was too quiet compared to all the other cities.
 But we decided to go out anyway, and we found this convenience store not too far from the hotel, and we all got some ice cream.
 I still remember that moment, just sitting outside the convenience store, having this ice cream, just really enjoying each other’s company.
 I remember feeling at the time that it’s not really about where you are but who you’re with that matters.

 Gavyn: One of my buddies from the trip I still talk to on a weekly basis.
 And he went to the same college my best friend goes to, so I’m gonna go up there and we’re gonna meet up and hang out.
 He went to Penn State.
-There was two other kids from Penn State on the trip, and they were the ones that I mainly hung out with.
+There were two other kids from Penn State on the trip, and they were the ones that I mainly hung out with.
 I think that’s the best part, I definitely feel like I’ve made a couple lifelong friends.

-Maria: About ten of us are going to Thailand this summer.
+Maria: About 10 of us are going to Thailand this summer.
 Then, a bunch of us that were on the Costa Rica tour are going ahead of the trip to go to Bali, and then we’re staying after to check out some of the islands as well.

 Gavyn: I think going by yourself is the way to do it, especially the first time.
 It makes things easier, you’re there by yourself, you can kind of pick and choose what you want to do certain days, you’re open to do whatever.
-There was days when the group of kids I hung out with the most would go off and do something and I was like “eh, I don’t really feel like doing that” so I could easily move and go with a different group.
+There were days when the group of kids I hung out with the most would go off and do something and I was like “eh, I don’t really feel like doing that” so I could easily move and go with a different group.

 Jane: Going alone or going with a friend or two, I feel it’ll have no effect on the amount of fun you’ll have on the trip, because if you’re alone you’ll meet people who you connect with, that’s for sure.
 Every solo traveler, I know they definitely made some connections.
 And those who went with other people still had an amazing time because they also met new people.